globerhofer/HIPAA-policies/source/sections/introduction.md

 The result of segmentation strategies employed by Catalyze effectively create RFC 1918, or dedicated, private segmented and separated networks and IP spaces, for each PaaS Customer and for Platform Add-ons.

 Additionally, IPtables is used on each each server for logical segmentation.
-The IPtables are configured to restrict access to only justified ports and protocols.
+IPtables is configured to restrict access to only justified ports and protocols.
 Catalyze has implemented strict logical access controls so that only authorized personnel are given access to the internal management servers.
 The environment is configured so that data is transmitted from the load balancers to the application servers over an SSL encrypted session.

 In the case of Platform Add-ons, once the data is received from the application server, a series of Application Programming Interface (API) calls is made to the database servers where the ePHI resides.
 The ePHI is separated into PostgreSQL and Percona databases through programming logic built, so that access to one database server will not present you with the full ePHI spectrum.